basicBot/source/README.md

 Official translations will be supported.
 Available ones can be found under [the language folder](https://github.com/***REMOVED***/basicBot/blob/master/lang/langIndex.json).
 You can set a language in the room settings.
 You can use your own translation or wording by translating the values of in [the English pack](https://github.com/***REMOVED***/basicBot/blob/master/lang/en.json) and uploading it to a public hosting service.
 Put the link into your custom room settings, under chatLink.

+__When translating the chat messages, please not that it is a json format, meaning it is structured as ```"key":"value"```, please only translate the "value" parts, and leave anything between %% (eg. %%NAME%%) as is, they are variables that get filled in by the bot.__

 Credits
 -------